fietsknecht/minipos/README.md

 <b>License</b>

-I believe in freedom, equality and sharing, so I'm releasing this under the GNU General Public License 3.0-or-later.
+I'm releasing this under the GNU General Public License 3.0-or-later.
 In short this means you can do what you like with it, as long as you don't ask money for it.
 See the file COPYING for details.

 <hr>
 * Update 04-01-2021: The latest version 3.70 of <a href="http://gfabasic.net">GBE</a> runs smoothly under MagiC.